Suffering Back Pain. What Should You Do?

 A spinal health care professional can assist you with a prompt diagnosis, early referral, acute and chronic back pain relief, plus long-term self-management or back pain prevention strategies specific to you.
-You should feel confident that your practitioner has screened you particular pathologies that require urgent medical attention.
+You should feel confident that your practitioner has screened you for particular pathologies that require urgent medical attention.
 They should assess you for neurological deficits such as:

-loss of bowel or bladder function,
+- loss of bowel or bladder function,

-leg muscle weakness,
+- leg muscle weakness,

-loss of sensation,
+- loss of sensation,